 Why Are Nonprofit Financial Statements Important?

 • Enhanced decision-making.
-With all of your essential financial information in one place, you can make well-informed decisions on behalf of your nonprofit regarding budgeting and resource allocation.
+With all your essential financial information in one place, you can make data-driven decisions regarding budgeting and resource allocation.

 • More informed strategic planning.
 Similarly, nonprofit financial statements allow you to easily access the data you need to guide your strategic planning.
 These statements help you identify your organization’s financial strengths, weaknesses, opportunities, and risks so you can set more realistic goals and priorities.